sdlab1/see_code/README.md

     *   Tap on it.
 Your Android security settings might warn you about installing from an unknown source.
 Allow installation from your browser or download manager if prompted.
     *   Follow the on-screen instructions to complete the installation.

-Once the Termux:GUI application is successfully installed, you can proceed with the `see_code` installation by running the `./scripts/install.sh` script again.
-The script should now detect the installed application and complete the setup without errors.

 ## Installation

 Clone or download this repository.